-Our business is highly dependent on our clinical trials for our lead product candidates, TC-210 and TC-110, and we must complete IND-enabling studies and clinical testing before we can seek regulatory approval and begin commercialization of any of our product candidates.
+Our business is highly dependent on our clinical trial for our lead product candidate, gavo-cel, and we must complete IND-enabling studies and clinical testing before we can seek regulatory approval and begin commercialization of any of our product candidates.
 We cannot be certain that we will be able to complete ongoing clinical trials, initiate future planned clinical trials, or advance our product candidates into additional trials, or to successfully develop, or obtain regulatory approval for, or successfully commercialize, any of our product candidates.

-Our business depends heavily on our ability to complete clinical development and non-clinical studies of our lead product candidates TC-210 and TC-110, and our other product candidates, and to obtain regulatory approval of and successfully commercialize these and any future product candidates.
+Our business depends heavily on our ability to complete clinical development and non-clinical studies of our lead product candidate, gavocel, and our other product candidates, and to obtain regulatory approval of and successfully commercialize these and any future product candidates.
 There is no guarantee that any of our product candidates will proceed in preclinical or clinical development or achieve regulatory approval.
 The process for obtaining marketing approval for any product candidate is very long and risky and there will be significant challenges for us to address in order to obtain marketing approval as planned or, if at all.

-There is no guarantee that the results obtained in current preclinical studies, our Phase 1/2 clinical trial of TC-210, or our Phase 1/2 clinical trial of TC-110 will be sufficient to obtain regulatory approval or marketing authorization for such product candidates.
-The FDA may ultimately decide that the design, number and type of clinical trials, number of patients studied or results of our planned clinical trials for TC-210 and TC-110, even if positive, are not sufficient for regulatory approval in their respective target indications.
+There is no guarantee that the results obtained in current preclinical studies, our Phase 1/2 clinical trial of gavo-cel, or our planned clinical trials will be sufficient to obtain regulatory approval or marketing authorization for such product candidates.
+The FDA may ultimately decide that the design, number and type of clinical trials, number of patients studied or results of our clinical trial for gavo-cel, even if positive, are not sufficient for regulatory approval in their respective target indications.
 Changes in the manufacturing process as we scale-up and optimize our process for manufacturing our product candidates could also delay development or require us to conduct additional clinical trials or non-clinical studies or could lead to different results than achieved with the earlier processes.
 We may not be able to initiate or complete our clinical trials or announce results from our clinical trials on the timelines we expect.
 We may experience slower than expected enrollment and randomization of patients in our clinical trials.
 These types of delays can lead to delays in completion of a trial and announcement of results.
 There is also the potential for slower than expected clinical site initiation, delays or problems in analyzing data, and the potential need for additional analysis or data or the need to enroll additional patients in any of our clinical trials.
 We may also encounter delays arising from unexpected adverse events in a trial or other unexpected hurdles or issues in the conduct of any trial.
-Negative results in the development of our lead product candidates may also impact our ability to obtain regulatory approval for our other product candidates, either at all or within anticipated timeframes because, although other product candidates may target different indications, the underlying technology platform, manufacturing process and development process is the same for all of our product candidates.
-Accordingly, a failure in any one program may affect the ability to obtain regulatory approval to continue or conduct clinical programs for other product candidates.
+Negative results in the development of our lead product candidate may also impact our ability to obtain regulatory approval for our other product candidates, either at all or within anticipated timeframes because, although other product candidates may target different indications, the underlying technology platform, manufacturing process and development process is the same for all of our product candidates.
+Accordingly, a failure in any one program may affect the ability to obtain regulatory approva